cdrom94/fetchbook/README.md

 1. Load the MobileNet model by clicking 'Fetch Data'
 2. Upload a new dog image by clicking the ‘Upload New Dog’ button.
-A file browser will open.
+A file browser will open
 3. Select an image (.jpg, .png, .webp etc.) in the file browser pop-up
 4. Select 'Update Profile' to continue
 5. The profile will upload displaying the dog's potential breed and images of the dog's friends a.k.a images of dogs that match the predicted breed
-6. Select 'Upload New Dog' to start over.
+6. Select 'Upload New Dog' to start over